-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Grant Project (7 items)
+Grant Project Assignments (7)

-Each of these 7 items is part of a program or project idea conceived by the student.
+Each of these 7 assignments is part of a program or project idea conceived by the student.
 When combined together, they constitute a grant application submitted, hypothetically, to a potential foundation for funding consideration.